ccxt/ccxt/wiki/Manual.md

 }) ()
 ```

 The ccxt library supports asynchronous concurrency mode in Python 3.5+ with async/await syntax.
 The asynchronous Python version uses pure [asyncio](https://docs.python.org/3/library/asyncio.html) with [aiohttp](http://aiohttp.readthedocs.io).
 In async mode you have all the same properties and methods, but most methods are decorated with an async keyword.
-If you want to use async mode, you should link against the `ccxt.async` subpackage, like in the following example:
+If you want to use async mode, you should link against the `ccxt.async_support` subpackage, like in the following example:

 ```Python
 # Python